magma/magma/lte/gateway/docker/s1ap/readme.md

 # Run s1aptester

-1. Create an ubuntu 20.04 host that has 3 interfaces. eth0 which is your SGi interface, eth1 which is your S1 interface, and a third interface which is your ssh management interface to connect to the instance while doing the tests.
-You could skip the third interface if you have some kind of serial console access.
-Your host should have at least 20 GB of HD.

-2. [Deploy a containerized AGW](https://github.com/magma/magma/tree/master/lte/gateway/docker), move into AGW docker directory `/var/opt/magma/docker` on the host and run start script.
+1. [Deploy a containerized AGW](https://github.com/magma/magma/tree/master/lte/gateway/docker), move into AGW docker directory `/var/opt/magma/docker` on the host and run the s1aptester start script `s1ap/start-s1ap.sh`.
 Make sure that your `.env` file points to your registry with your AGW and s1aptester images.
 ```
 cd /var/opt/magma/docker

+grep DOCKER_REGISTRY .env
+DOCKER_REGISTRY=public.ecr.aws/yourrepo/
 s1ap/start-s1ap.sh
 ```

-2. This will drop you into a shell that you can start to run tests from, or run the full suite of tests.
+2. This will drop you into a shell that you can start to run an individual test from, or run the full suite of tests.
 ```
 root@472f8708ec12:/magma/lte/gateway/python/integ_tests#
 # Run individual test(s)